lightbulb_outline This question type can be used in both a digital test or a written assignment.

-How to create an open question
+Create an open question

 - Fill in the amount of points the question is worth.

 - Click Save.

-Options for an open question:
+Options for an open question

 - Predefined answer

 Set a predefined answer which students can keep, edit or delete.
 This will show up in the answer field.

-- Word limit
+- Word limit (For digital tests only)

-- Start on new page
+- Start on new page (For written assignments only)

-A new question will begin on a new page (For handwritten assignments only).
+A new question will begin on a new page

-How to add a grading scheme to an open question
+Add a grading scheme to an open question

 - Click Grading scheme in the menu at the top.